Gold prices drop in Baghdad, stabilize in Erbil - Shafaq News

 Gold prices drop in Baghdad, stabilize in Erbil

-Shafaq News / On Tuesday, gold prices edged lower in Baghdad while remaining stable in Erbil markets.
+Shafaq News / On Sunday, gold prices edged higher in Baghdad markets and remained stable in Erbil.

 In jewelry stores, the selling price per mithqal of 21-carat Gulf gold ranged between 475,000 and 485,000 IQD, while the selling price of Iraqi gold fluctuated between 445,000 and 455,000 IQD.